gkullio/N1-Console-Demo/readme.md

         subscription_id

-   3. Populate the remaining fields in the terraform.tfvars file as needed
+   3. #### Populate the Resource Owner and Resource Owner Email fields with your information
-      1. NOTE*: "nginx_instance_prefix" should match the NAME value in the Docker/variables.env file.

-### 6. Fill in the remaining required values in the terraform.tfvars file.
+   4. #### Populate the dp_token field with the Data Plane Token from NGINX One Console

+   5. #### Populate the jwt_secret field with the contents of the JWT token from MyF5

+   6. #### Update any other variables as needed (e.g., location, VM size, etc.)

-### 7. Run terraform commands to initialize the Terraform working directory.
+### 6. Run terraform commands to initialize the Terraform working directory.

 -------------------------------------------------------------------------------------------------------